alexnathanson/solar-protocol/installation.md

 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Require all granted`<br>
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Header set Access-Control-Allow-Origin "*"`<br>
 	`</Directory>`
-* To allow CORS (needed for admin console) activate module for changing headers `sudo a2enmod headers`
+* To allow CORS (needed for admin console) activate module for changing headers.
+This can be done from any directory. `sudo a2enmod headers`
 * `sudo service apache2 restart`
 </p>

 ### Automate